Kaciras/deasync/README.md

 npm install @kaciras/deasync
 ```

-Deasync downloads prebuild binary from GitHub releases during installation, if the download fails, try to build locally.
+DeAsync downloads prebuild binary from GitHub releases during installation, if the download fails, try to build locally.
 You can skip the installation phase by set environment variable `NO_PREBUILD=1`.

 DeAsync uses node-gyp to compile C++ source code, so to build Deasync you may need the compilers listed in [node-gyp](https://github.com/nodejs/node-gyp).

-## Usages
+## Usage

 Deasync exports two APIs: `deasync` for callback style function, and `awaitSync` for Promise.

 ### `deasync(function)`

-Generic wrapper of async function with conventional API signature `function(p1,...pn, (error,result) => {})`.
+Generic wrapper of async function with conventional API signature `function(...args, (error, result) => {})`.
 Returns `result` and throws `error` as exception if not null.

 Sleep (a wrapper of setTimeout):